niklasramo/mezr/README.md

 * **options.of** &nbsp;&mdash;&nbsp; *element / window / document / array / object*
   * Defines which element the target element is positioned against (anchor).
   * Default: `window`
-  * Element: the element's edge layer is considered to be "border".
+  * Element: the element's edge is considered to be "border".
-  * Array: allows one to control which layer (core, padding, scroll, border, margin) is considered as the element's edge layer, e.g. `[someElem, 'core']`.
+  * Array: allows one to control which layer (content, padding, scroll, border, margin) is considered as the element's edge, e.g. `[someElem, 'content']`.
   * Object: must have width, height, left and top properties with numeric values (e.g. `{width: 10, height: 20, left: 15, top: -10}`).
 * **options.within** &nbsp;&mdash;&nbsp; *element / window / document / array / object*
   * Defines an optional element/area that is used for collision detection (container).
 Basically this element/area defines the boundaries for the positioning while the `options.collision` defines what to do if the target element is about to be positioned over the boundaries.
   * Default: `null`
-  * Element: the element's edge layer is considered to be "border".
+  * Element: the element's edge is considered to be "border".
-  * Array: allows one to control which layer (core, padding, scroll, border, margin) is considered as the element's edge layer, e.g. `[someElem, 'core']`.
+  * Array: allows one to control which layer (content, padding, scroll, border, margin) is considered as the element's edge, e.g. `[someElem, 'content']`.
   * Object: must have width, height, left and top properties with numeric values (e.g. `{width: 10, height: 20, left: 15, top: -10}`).
 * **options.offsetX** &nbsp;&mdash;&nbsp; *number*
   * An optional horizontal offset in pixels.